 You may be tempted to use SQLite to develop Patchwork.
 We’d advise against doing this.
 SQLite supports a subset of the functionality of “full” RDBMS like MySQL: for example, case-sensitive matching of Unicode is not supported.
 You will find some tests provided by Patchwork fail and some patches you develop may fail in production due to these differences.

-$ sudo apt-get install python python-pip python-dev python-virtualenv \ python-tox mysql-server libmysqlclient-dev
+$ sudo apt-get install python3 python3-pip python3-dev python3-virtualenv \ python3-tox mysql-server libmysqlclient-dev

 $ sudo pip install virtualenv tox

 If you are interested in simply testing Patchwork, many of the below steps are not required. tox will automatically install dependencies and use virtual environments when testing.

 Once these requirements are installed, you should create and activate a new virtual environment.
 This can be done like so: